List of UK top-ten singles in 2007

 One-hundred and thirty-four singles were in the top ten in 2007.
-Seven singles from 2006 remained in the top 10 for several weeks at the beginning of the year.
+Eight singles from 2006 remained in the top 10 for several weeks at the beginning of the year.
 "Crank That (Soulja Boy)" by Soulja Boy Tell'em was the only single from 2007 to reach its peak in 2008.
 Twenty-eight artists scored multiple entries in the top 10 in 2007.
 Calvin Harris, Mark Ronson, Mika, OneRepublic and Scouting for Girls were among the many artists who achieved their first UK charting top 10 single in 2007.

 New rules were introduced this year to alter how single downloads are counted, with a physical copy no longer having to be currently available in the shops for a single to be eligible for the charts.
 Snow Patrol were the most high-profile act to benefit from the change, with their song "Chasing Cars" returning to the top 10, months after first release the previous year.
 "Baby's Coming Back"/"Transylvania" by McFly also became only the third single in chart history to fall straight from number-one out of the top ten the following week.

 The 2006 Christmas number-one, "A Moment Like This" by 2006 X Factor winner Leona Lewis, remained at number-one for the first three weeks of 2007.
 The first new number-one single of the year was "Grace Kelly" by Mika.
 Overall, eighteen different singles peaked at number-one in 2007, with Leona LewisSugababes and Timbaland (2) having the joint most singles hit that position.